-Editor’s note: Jermaine Kinge works with a turbocharger reconditioning company and professionally recondition and build hybrid turbos for customers.
+Editor’s note: Jermaine Kinge works for a turbocharger reconditioning company and professionally recondition and build hybrid turbos for customers.
 This article is about what’s his findings on how well built a MaXpeedingRods turbo is, and how well the rotating assembly is balanced, also to see what sort of parts are used inside.

 Some of you on here might know me and the fact that I recondition turbos as a side hobby going by the name JK Fab.
 Throughout my time of doing that I’ve never had my hands on a MaXpeedingRods turbo and have heard both the good & bad stories from them.
 It’s peaked my curiosity for a long time.
 Happen to got the GT2871/T28 turbo from MaXpeedingRods and then make the full reviews.

 This is a completely unbiased review.
 I’m just like another customer, just that I know about this kind of stuff a little too much.

 The unit came packaged well.
 It came with a manifold to turbo gasket, banjo bolt for the oil feed and a couple of washers.
 The washers and banjo bolt look good.